Drug and Alcohol Detox

 What Is Drug and Alcohol Detox Like?

-Comprehensive Assessments – Your treatment team will conduct physical exams and psychological assessments to determine the most effective detox approaches based on your drug(s) of abuse, medical history and individual needs.
+Comprehensive Assessments – Your treatment team will do physical exams and psychological assessments.
+These helps us determine the most effective drug detox approaches based on your:

 Alcohol and Drug Detox Tailored to You